soph-ai/CRUDapp/README.md

 * Automated Testing

 ## My Approach
-After some deliberating, I decided to do my porject as an application version of a Mr Meeseeks Box from Rick and Morty.
+After some deliberating, I decided to do my project as an application version of a Mr Meeseeks Box from Rick and Morty.
 This is one of my favourite TV series so I was really excited to get started!

 Mr Meeseeks' are creatures created to serve a singular purpose.
 Once they have served this purpose they expire/vanish.